Teamwork makes the deal work. (Or does it?)

 However.

-Sometimes, team selling is not right—not for your team and not for your customers.
+Sometimes, team selling is not right—not for your team or your customers.

 How will you know?
 Learn what team selling is (and what it’s not) and discover whether you can (and should) set up a winning team selling strategy. 👇